 - For Sale By Owner (FSBO) properties

 You don't have to be an expert immediately.
 Decide which niche interests you and immerse yourself in it.
-If you want to develop a niche in helping seniors find their perfect retirement homes, learn what their needs are, research local senior centers, senior-friendly neighborhoods, and work with financial planners who understand the unique homebuying requirements of the seniors in your area.
+For instance, if you want to develop a niche in helping seniors find their perfect retirement homes, learn what their needs are, research local senior centers, senior-friendly neighborhoods, and work with financial planners who understand the unique home buying requirements of the seniors in your area.

 9. Use "Coming Soon" signs.

 "Coming Soon" and "Sold" signs are a tried-and-true way to generate interest in your properties and expertise.
 "Coming Soon" signs build anticipation before a home even hits the market.

-And “Sold” signs are effective at gathering leads from buyers who missed out in this property -- and want you to make sure that doesn’t happen again.
+And "Sold" signs are effective at gathering leads from buyers who missed out on a property — and want you to make sure that doesn’t happen again.

 10. Head to an open house.